wuyichen24/coding-interview/docs/solution-patterns/Prefix_Sum_Array.md

    - O(n)

 ## Problems can use this pattern
-- Sum of sub-array problems
+- Calculat the sum of a range/subarray of an array.
+- Get a random candidate with different weight.

+## Problems
+- Calculat the sum of a range/subarray of an array
    - [Get Equilibrium Index from Array](../../docs/problems/array/Get_Equilibrium_Index_From_Array.md)
    - [Count Sub-array Sum Equals K](../../docs/problems/array/Count_Sub_Array_Sum_Equals_K.md)
    - [Check Sub-array Sum Is Multiple of K](../../docs/problems/array/Check_Sub_Array_Sum_Is_Multiple_Of_K.md)
-- Random candidate with different weight problems
+- Get a random candidate with different weight
    - [Generate Random Index with Weight](../../docs/problems/array/Generate_Random_Index_With_Weight.md)

 ## References